SukkaW/OpenCore-Document-zh_Hans/source/10-platform-info.md

   **SMBIOS**: System Information (Type 1), Product Name **Description**: Preferred Mac model used to mark the device as supported by the operating system.
 This value must be specified by any configuration for later automatic generation of the related values in this and other SMBIOS tables and related configuration parameters.
 If `SystemProductName` is not compatible with the target operating system, `-no_compat_check` boot argument may be used as an override.

-  *Note*: If `SystemProductName` is unknown, and related fields are unspecified, default values should be assumed as being set to `MacPro6,1` data.
+  *注*：If `SystemProductName` is unknown, and related fields are unspecified, default values should be assumed as being set to `MacPro6,1` data.
 The list of known products can be found in `MacInfoPkg`.

 ### 6. `SystemVersion`
   **Type**: `plist string`